PingOne Advanced Identity Cloud

 The prompt setting forces the end user to authenticate explicitly regardless of any implied consent.

 When you request essential claims, PingOne Advanced Identity Cloud authenticates the end user again.
-For details, refer to Request processing.
+Learn more in Request processing.

 PingOne Advanced Identity Cloud redirects to the application sign-in URL (redirect_uri) with the id_token in the fragment.